-Strange and Obscure Stories of New York City becomes Tim Rowland’s latest in a series of titles featuring fascinating historical vignettes that have largely flown under the radar of the American public.
-The Strange and Obscure histories are reader-friendly, insightful and often funny accounts proving that truth really is stranger, and, yes, more entertaining, than fiction.
-For anyone who has ever thought that history is dull, Strange and Obscure titles are sure to prove otherwise.
-From the women who disguised themselves as men and fought in the Civil War to the monument honoring Benedict Arnold’s foot to a deadly New York City riot inspired by Shakespearian actors, these Strange and Obscure stories are sure to change your opinion of our past.
+Strange and Obscure Stories of Washington, D.C., becomes Tim Rowland’s latest in a series of titles featuring fascinating historical vignettes that have largely flown under the radar of the American public.
+The Strange and Obscure histories are juicy, insightful and frequently funny accounts proving that truth really is stranger, and, yes, more entertaining, than fiction.